reach-sh/reach-developer-portal/en/books/essentials/tutorials/wisdom-for-sale/index.md

     }
     ```

-1. Run the app in the Seller Terminal and in the Buyer Terminal.
-The Buyer will prompt you to provide the contract info and to decide whether to purchase the wisdom.
-Answer `n` to the second prompt.
+1. Run the app in the Seller and Buyer Terminals.
+Provide the contract info to the buyer when prompted.
+Answer `y` or `n` when asked whether to buy wisdom.

 The seller creates the contract, retrieves a contract reference in the form of contract info, and makes the info available to the buyer who uses it to find and run the smart contract.